Benchmarking quantum phase-space methods for near-resonant light propagation: Model

 where $A_q(\bm{\alpha})$ are the drift coefficients, $D_{qq'}(\bm{\alpha})$ are the diffusion coefficients, and $\alpha_q$ are the phase-space variables, collectively denoted $\bm{\alpha}$.

-The Fokker--Planck equation~\eqref{Eq:FPE} can be mapped onto a corresponding set of It\^o stochastic differential equations, with the number of equations proportional to the number of bosonic modes in the system~\cite{Gardiner:2004aa}:
+The second-order derivative terms in Eq.~\eqref{Eq:FPE} characterize the evolution as a diffusion process.
+Following the standard equivalence between Fokker–Planck equations and Itô stochastic differential equations~\cite{Gardiner:2004aa}, Eq.~\eqref{Eq:FPE} can be mapped onto a set of Langevin equations where the number of equations is proportional to the number of bosonic modes:

-where the noise matrix $\mathbf{B}$ satisfies $\mathbf{D} = \mathbf{B} \mathbf{B}^{\top}$, the superscript $\top$ indicating the transpose.
-This decomposition is not unique, which introduces ambiguity in choosing the matrix $\mathbf{B}$.
-In the PPR, this freedom allows different stochastic realizations of the same underlying dynamics.
+In this representation, the diffusion matrix $\mathbf{D}$ is factorized as $\mathbf{D} = \mathbf{B} \mathbf{B}^{\top}$, $\top$ indicating the transpose.
+This decomposition is not unique, allowing for a freedom in the choice of the noise matrix $\mathbf{B}$.
+In the PPR, this flexibility enables different stochastic realizations of the same underlying quantum dynamics.